pxslip/db-studio/docs/getting-started/glossary.md

 ## Revisions

 Revisions are created whenever an Item is updated.
 These alternate versions are tracked so that previous states can be recovered.
-Every change made to items in Directus is stored as a complete versioned snapshot and a set of specific changes made (the delta).
+Every change made to items in DB Studio is stored as a complete versioned snapshot and a set of specific changes made (the delta).
 The revisions system is tightly coupled to the activity logs system, with each revision linked to the activity event where it was created.